AviBomb/Plotting_Lissajous_Curve_HTML/README.md

 # Lissajous_Curve
-This helps you to generate Lissajous Curve using sliders for the parameters A and B
+This helps you to generate Lissajous Curve using sliders for the parameters A and B on HTML page.